Stochastic n-point D-bifurcations of stochastic L\'evy flows and their complexity on finite spaces: Stochastic n-point D-bifurcations in finite space

-The purpose of this section is to find formulae for the dimensions of the vector space of distributions of i.i.d. random maps in $M= \{1,2, \ldots , m\}$ which generate flows in $M$ with the same prescribed $k$-point family of transition probabilities.
+The purpose of this section is to find formulas for the dimensions of the vector space of distributions of i.i.d. random self-maps of $\mM= \{1,2, \ldots , m\}$ such that the law of the respective flow of random mappings respects the prescribed $k$-point characteristics $P^k$ for $0\lqq k\lqq n\lqq m$ for some $n\lqq m$.